Chart Color Schemes

 Braddon was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Braddon's cultural diversity is notable, with 27.8% speaking a language other than English at home and 35.3% born overseas.
-Christianity is the predominant religion in Braddon, accounting for 25.6%.
-Judaism is overrepresented compared to the ACT average, comprising 0.6% of Braddon's population.
+Braddon has a high level of cultural diversity, with 27.8% of its population speaking a language other than English at home and 35.3% born overseas.
+Christianity is the predominant religion in Braddon, accounting for 25.6% of people.
+However, Judaism is overrepresented compared to the Australian Capital Territory average, comprising 0.6% of Braddon's population.

 Frequently Asked Questions - Diversity